-- Opportunities for parents/carers to meet class teachers/SENDCo when needs arise. - Parent consultations three times a year, in addition to this are 'meet the teacher' events - Reviews of Education, Health and Care plans half termly.
-This may be more frequent when required, these area structured meeting where minutes are created. - All parents/Carers are invited to attend meetings to share progress, set next steps and also ensure all areas of a child's individual needs are ensured
+- Opportunities for parents/carers to meet class teachers/SENDCo/specialists (e.g. Speech and Language Therapist) when needs arise. - Parent consultations three times a year, in addition to this are 'meet the teacher/SENDCo' events. - Yearly reviews of Education, Health and Care plans, this may be more frequent when required. - All parents/Carers are invited to attend meetings to share progress, set next steps and also ensure all areas of a child's individual needs are ensured.